agiliq/worktracker/README.md

 ###Usage:

+Please pull the code from Assembla branch as it is fully functional (only Assembla is supported).

     export ASSEMBLA_API_KEY=''
     export ASSEMBLA_API_SECRET=''
     export WORKTRACKER_AUTH_DOMAIN=''  Ex: agiliq.com

 Put the above lines in the bashrc file with approapriate values.